Research and analysis

 • a minimum of 80% of the genetic contributions from any generation of ancestors within the qualifying period must come from ancestors that were (i) registered in the breed’s herd book and (ii) born in the UK.
 An exception to this may be granted as part of an approved conservation scheme.
 Henceforward, all conservation schemes that may threaten native status should be notified to Defra and the devolved administrations through the UK Genetics for Livestock and Equines (UKGLE) Committee for prior approval

-Definition of ‘semi-feral’ or ‘feral’
+Definition of heritage ‘semi-feral’ or ‘feral’

-The following series of tests should be used to define semi-feral or feral for farm animal genetic resources (FAnGR) in the UK National Breed Inventory:
+The following series of tests should be used to define heritage semi-feral or feral for farm animal genetic resources (FAnGR) in the UK National Breed Inventory:

 • the breed itself satisfies the criteria for inclusion in the UK National Breed Inventory, as defined above